metacpan/metacpan-cpan-extracted/distros/M/Mic/README.md

 # NAME

-Mic - Messages, Interfaces and Contracts.
+Mic - Simplified OOP with emphasis on modularity and loose coupling.

 # SYNOPSIS